MCBE-Speedrunning/Speedrunning-Rulebook/seed/README.md

 }
 ```

+To open a powershell window press the windows button and "R", then type
+"powershell" and press enter.
+After pasting the script above remember to
+show the whole output to the end and close the window at the end before
+running the script again.

 Some runners may prefer to hide their username from the powershell
 window.
 This can be done by editing the profile file by running
 `notepad $PROFILE` and adding the following line: